git/git.github.io/rev_news/drafts/edition-3.md

 [Outreach Program for Women, now known as Outreachy](https://www.gnome.org/outreachy/) or giving it to the SFC or other organisations.

-At the Summit there was discussion about how to make it possible for companies to fund developers working on Git.
-Since the Summit, there has not been much discussion about possible changes to the current situation.
+At the Summit after Peff's presentation, Git developers mostly talked about how to make it possible for companies to fund developers working on Git, and since the Summit, there has not been much discussion on the mailing list about possible changes to the current situation.

 ### Reviews